Some hotel trends create ripples in the industry, others tidal waves.

 Here’s a look at five hospitality trends emerging on the scene and changing the guest experience: some perhaps for good, all certainly for the better.

 Without giving too much away and without further ado, the guest experiences arising from these trends are:

 The seamless guest experience

-Hotels are implementing technology to automate and streamline the entire guest experience from start to finish, from captivating hotel profiles to optimised direct booking engines to one-click check-in functionalities.
-Hoteliers are taking ownership of every single stage of the customer journey, and in so doing, are creating the seamless guest experience travellers not only appreciate, but have come to expect.
+Hotels are implementing technology to automate and streamline the entire guest experience from start to finish, from captivating hotel profiles to optimized direct booking engines to one-click check-in functionalities.
+Hoteliers are taking ownership of every single stage of the customer journey, and in so doing, are creating the seamless guest experience travelers not only appreciate, but have come to expect.

-The industry is entering a golden age of personalisation in response to evolving consumer expectations.
-The individual guest has embraced their own uniqueness; the hotel industry must embrace it as well, in all its unique-as-a-snowflake splendour.
+The industry is entering a golden age of personalization in response to evolving consumer expectations.
+The individual guest has embraced their own uniqueness; the hotel industry must embrace it as well, in all its unique-as-a-snowflake splendor.

 Hotel technology providers are investigating solutions that will make the entire guest experience tailored 100% to the individual: to their ideal hotel criteria, even to their food and music preferences.

 Hotels are responding to this trend by focusing on making sure their guests feel like guests, like unique individuals and not entries in a booking ledger.
 By recognizing and catering to their guests’ idiosyncratic preferences and fancies, and through personal interactions with staff, hotels are curating not just one guest experience, but as many guest experiences as there are people who check in.

 The transformational-travel guest experience